r3dia1/Leetcode-July-Challenge/12/README.md

+# Leetcode-July-Challenge 7/12
-802. Find Eventual Safe States
+# 802. Find Eventual Safe States
 > Solution: using BFS & Topology Sort
 >> 1. Create a reverse adjacency matrix of the graph.
 >> 2. Calculate each nodes' indegree for BFS & Topology Sort.